-Colonel Juan Perón, an officer who played a minor role in the military

-Perón led the country as a populist, significantly expanding his powers and rewarding loyal constituents in working-class and urban areas of the country with patronage.
-His political philosophy, which included ideas spanning the political spectrum undergirded by a broad nationalist appeal, became known as Justicialismo (also more broadly known as Peronismo, see p.
+Colonel Juan Perón, an officer who played a minor role in the military undergirded by a broad nationalist appeal, became known as Justicialismo (also more broadly known as Peronismo, see p.
 5-6 of Political and Social Relations).
 The movement remains a wide-ranging and dominant political force in the country today.